Opposition to United States involvement in the Vietnam War: Fewer soldiers

-The first effect the opposition had that led to the end of the war was that fewer soldiers were available for the army.
+The first effect of the opposition movement that led to the end of the war was that fewer soldiers were available for the army.
 The draft was protested and even ROTC programs too.
 Howard Zinn first provides a note written by a student of Boston University on May 1, 1968, which stated to his draft board, "I have absolutely no intention to report for that exam, or for induction, or to aid in any way the American war effort against the people of Vietnam ..."
 The opposition to the United States' involvement in the Vietnam War had many effects, which led to the eventual end of the involvement of the United States.
 This refusal letter soon led to an overflow of refusals ultimately leading to the event provided by Zinn stating, "In May 1969 the Oakland induction center, where draftees reported from all of Northern California, reported that of 4,400 men ordered to report for induction, 2,400 did not show up.
 In the first quarter of 1970 the Selective Service System, for the first time, could not meet its quota."

 The fewer numbers of soldiers as an effect of the opposition to the war also can be traced to the protests against the ROTC programs in colleges.
 Zinn argues this by stating, "Student protests against the ROTC resulted in the canceling of those programs in over forty colleges and universities.
 In 1966, 191,749 college students enrolled in ROTC.
 By 1973, the number was 72,459."
 The number of ROTC students in college drastically dropped and the program lost any momentum it once had before the anti-war movement.